 Business & Technology

 Most AWS deployments have evolved from a single VPC (Virtual Private Cloud) to multiple VPCs spread across multiple regions.
 Fortinet’s Transit VPC solution supports those organizations that have storage and compute infrastructures spread across on-premise data centers and AWS VPCs.
-It enables them to not only interconnect their globally distributed workloads, but also protects those environments with the integrated advanced security features of the Fortinet Security Fabric.
+It enables them to not only interconnect their globally distributed workloads but also protects those environments with the integrated advanced security features of the Fortinet Security Fabric.

 Now, with AWS launching its much-anticipated Transit Gateway service, we are excited to announce the availability of the Fortinet Cloud Services Hub integrated with the AWS Transit Gateway.
 Equipped with full autoscaling capabilities, as well as the powerful routing and security features of its Security Fabric, Fortinet is leveraging the highly scalable and distributed AWS Transit Gateway service to take its current offering to the next level.

 Today if customers want to interconnect their VPCs, they either need to create point-to-point peering and manage networking at each VPC (creating added complexity), or create IPSec tunnels from each VPC to third-party router/firewall appliances in a shared VPC (resulting in a hub and spoke topology called Transit VPC).
-While Transit VPC deployments (such as Fortinet Transit VPC) have been adopted by many customers as the preferred approach to solve their inter-VPC connectivity and security requirements, an AWS Virtual Private Gateway (VGW)—which is deployed at each VPC spoke to terminate VPN connections—has serious bandwidth restrictions, thus limiting network performance.
+While Transit VPC deployments (such as Fortinet Transit VPC) have been adopted by many customers as the preferred approach to solving their inter-VPC connectivity and security requirements, an AWS Virtual Private Gateway (VGW)—which is deployed at each VPC spoke to terminate VPN connections—has serious bandwidth restrictions, thus limiting network performance.